Food Safety: Fridge Storage & Maintenance

 - Cross-contamination risks.

-- Food hazards and how to avoid them.
+- Food Hazards and How to Avoid Them.

 What is the 4-Hour Rule in Food?

 There are expectations for this rule.
-Foods that are prone to bacteria growth, such as rice, shouldn’t sit out for long.
+Foods that are prone to bacterial growth, such as rice, shouldn’t sit out for long.
 This also applies if you’re leaving food out on a particularly warm day- you should shorten the rule to two hours.

 How Long Can Meat Stay in the Refrigerator After Thawing?